Wildcat Wellness Workshops

 Join via Zoom:

-A support group for students who have tested positive for COVID-19 and need a safe space to discuss their reactions.
+A support program for students who have tested positive for COVID-19 and need a safe space to discuss their reactions.

 The body of research on mindfulness is overwhelmingly positive and ever increasing.
 Meditation is a major component of becoming more mindful and of developing a regular mindfulness practice.
 Meditating can help with concentration, patience, self-compassion, sleep, and overall stress management and well-being.
 This drop-in workshop (no appointment needed) includes brief discussion about mindfulness practice, a professional leading guided meditations, and some silent meditation time.
 All levels of experience are welcome.